Will the EU cost people more than a daily coffee?

 The current long term budget, for 2014-2020, represents about 1% of the 28-nation bloc's total gross national income (GNI).

-But along with the new resources there will have to be cuts in some areas, he warned.
+Along with the new resources there will have to be cuts in some areas, he warned.

 Why cuts?
 Because from the end of 2020, under current Brexit plans, the UK will no longer be paying into the EU budget.
 The ensuing budget hole is likely to be €12-14bn annually.